 Busch, D. (2012).
 Cultural theory and conflict management in organizations: How does theory shape our understanding of culture in practice?
 International Journal of Cross Cultural Management, 12(1), 9–24.
 DOI: 10.1177/1470595811413106.

 Busch, D. (2010).
 Shopping in hospitality: Situational constructions of customer–vendor relationships among shopping tourists at a bazaar on the German–Polish border.
 Language and Intercultural Communication, 10(1), 72–89.
 DOI: 10.1080/14708470903452614.

 Busch, D. (2009).
 What kind of intercultural competence will contribute to students’ future job employability?
 Intercultural Education, 20(5), 429–438.
 DOI: 10.1080/14675980903371290.

 Work for CID:

-Dominic Busch wrote a guest post, Some Observations on Internal Social Discourses on the Recent Increase of Refugee Immigration into Germany, and KC76: Intercultural Sustainability.
-He translated KC1: Intercultural Dialogue, KC2: Cosmopolitanism, and KC76: Intercultural Sustainability into German.
+Dominic Busch has written a guest post, Some Observations on Internal Social Discourses on the Recent Increase of Refugee Immigration into Germany, as well as KC76: Intercultural Sustainability and KC106: Intercultural Medication.
+He has translated KC1: Intercultural Dialogue, KC2: Cosmopolitanism, KC76: Intercultural Sustainability, and KC106: Intercultural Mediation into German.
 He also frequently reviews translations into German.